jasperavisser/octowight/README.md

 Install *boot2docker* from http://boot2docker.io/

+## Installation
+TODO: How to install, run IT, run apps

 ## Design principles
-TODO: Design principles (event stream
+TODO: Design principles
+TODO: Adopt names from EDA

 ### Assumptions
 * Each resource has a single atom that represents its main component